Middle School

 The Co-op School uses Northwestern Evaluation Association (NWEA) MAP Growth as a part of our assessment process.
 This adaptive computerized standardized assessment measures growth and proficiency.
 MAP is used in addition to other formal and informal assessments that take place in the classroom, and results are submitted as part of High School application materials.

 We believe that it is important to consider the whole student throughout the assessment process.
-While it can provide a “snapshot” view of the moment, testing doesn’t show the student’s whole set of strengths and abilities.
-However, assessments do help us chart student progress over time, pinpoint specific areas of strength and weakness, make needed changes to curricula, and create class groupings.
+While testing can provide a “snapshot” view of the moment, it certainly doesn’t showcase a student’s wide-ranging set of strengths and abilities.
+Assessments do, however, help us to chart student progress over time, pinpoint specific areas of strength and weakness, make needed changes to curricula, and strategize around effective class groupings.
 Standardized test results are considered as one piece of data along with other performance evaluations, including teacher-made tests, projects, and creative assessments.